0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 <sub>* These are only applicable to the first write to a specific storage slot.</sub>

 Based on the summary above, it is clear that the first `SSTORE` operation to a specific slot, also known as a clean write, is prohibitively expensive.
-For example, setting the values of two different slots from zero to non-zero costs 44,200 gas.
+For example, updating the value for two different storage slots from zero to non-zero costs 44,200 gas!

 Let's walk through some [code examples](https://github.com/0xlgtm/gas-optimization-deep-dive-source-code/blob/main/src/SstoreCost.sol) to better illustrate the key points described above.